 Is there anything that makes you want to quit your job more than scrolling through #vanlife on Instagram?
-Staring enviously at perfectly tanned couples as they lounge on top of their renovated vehicles in front of a Californian beach – the sun setting in the background and a dog frolicking on the sand.
+Staring enviously at perfectly tanned influencers as they lounge on top of their renovated vehicles in front of a Californian beach – the sun setting in the background and a dog frolicking on the sand.
 If there is, I don’t want to hear about it.
 Despite the fact that I can’t drive and live alone, it is one of my ultimate dreams to one day purchase a van and explore the Australian coast, never waking up to the same view and never belonging to anyone.
 Pure bliss.

 Unfortunately, however, I have to admit that this desire is primarily based on a highly romanticised version of the lifestyle that has been perpetuated by travel influencers with particularly good photography skills.
 So good in fact, that they’ve sustained one of the most popular online travel trends of the past five years, with interest in van travel peaking in August 2020 – which is fair considering international travel was – and still is – restricted.
 But while promoting the best – and more photogenic – aspects of vanlife (the views, the tan, the freedom), many omit the less glamorous parts (the constant van repairs, the financial stress and the lack of bathing facilities).
 This is about to change.

 How the pandemic forced realism on influencers